dwbrown/Markov/README.md

 DEVELOPMENT LANGUAGE:

-The Markov program was developed using C++ for Microsoft Visual Studio version 10.
-It was ported to Ubuntu and is compiled with gcc version 4.7.2.
+The Markov program was developed using C++ for Microsoft Visual Studio 2010.
+It was ported to Ubuntu Linux running gcc version 4.7.2.